mbucchia/_ARCHIVE_XR_APILAYER_NOVENDOR_hand_to_controller/README.md

 Special thanks to Roman Bershadsky (https://flightsimulation.romandesign.ca/) for his ideas on how this software should work!

-Special thanks to BufordTX for spotting my bug in the installation script.
+Special thanks to the beta testers:
+- Roman Bershadsky
+- RCFlyer51
+- Booms3220